pearsonlab/Bubblewrap/Readme.md

 ### Dimension reduction: scripts/dimension_reduction_neuropixels.py
 This script loads the neuropixels data from https://doi.org/10.25378/janelia.7739750.v4 and uses Random Projections then ssSVD to produce a reduced dimension dataset, which is fed into Bubblewrap or ZP2016/VJF.
 The value 'X' can be replaced with any MxN matrix, where columns are neurons and rows are timepoints.
+Currently loads about 1/5th of the data, which runs in about 10 minutes.

 ### Running Bubblewap: scripts/run_bubblewrap.py
 This script loads pre-generated data from the 2D Van der Pol oscillator case, as generated with `python datagen.py vdp`.
 It creates the Bubblewrap model and runs online, with a plot of the log predictive probability generated upon completion.
 If desired, the relevant objects (such as the tile final locations) can also be saved for later plotting in, for example `scripts/plot_2d_3d.py`.